Hegra: Roman era

-In 106 AD, the Nabatean kingdom was annexed by the contemporary Roman Empire.
+In 106 AD, the Nabataean kingdom was annexed by the contemporary Roman Empire.
 The Hejaz, which encompasses Hegra, became part of the Roman province of Arabia.

 The trading itinerary shifted from the overland north–south axis on the Arabian Peninsula to the maritime route through the Red Sea.
-Thus, Hegra as a center of trade began to decline, leading to its abandonment.
-Supported by the lack of later developments based on archaeological studies, experts have hypothesized that the site had lost all of its urban functions beginning in the late Antiquity (mainly due to the process of desertification).
+Thus, Hegra as a centre of trade began to decline, leading to its abandonment.
+Supported by the lack of later developments based on archaeological studies, experts have hypothesized that the site had lost all of its urban functions beginning in late antiquity (mainly due to the process of desertification).
 In the 1960s and 1970s, evidence was discovered that the Roman legions of Trajan occupied Mada'in Salih in northeastern Arabia, increasing the extension of the Arabia Petraea province of the Romans in Arabia.

-The history of Hegra, from the decline of the Roman Empire until the emergence of Islam, remains unknown.
-It was only sporadically mentioned by travelers and pilgrims making their way to Mecca in the succeeding centuries.
+The history of Hegra during the period from the decline of the Roman Empire until the emergence of Islam remains unknown.
+It was only sporadically mentioned by travellers and pilgrims making their way to Mecca in the succeeding centuries.
 Hegra served as a station along the Hajj route, providing supplies and water for pilgrims.
-Among the accounts is a description made by 14th-century traveler Ibn Battuta, noting the red stone-cut tombs of Hegra, by then known as "al-Hijr."
+Among the accounts is a description made by 14th-century traveller Ibn Battuta, noting the red stone-cut tombs of Hegra, by then known as "al-Hijr".
 However, he made no mention of human activities there.

 Ottoman era

 The Ottoman Empire annexed western Arabia from the Mamluks by 1517.
-In early Ottoman accounts of the Hajj road between Damascus and Mecca, Hegra (Mada’in Salih) is not mentioned, until 1672, when the Turkish traveler, Evliya Celebi noted that the caravan passed through a place called "Abyar Salih" where there were the remains of seven cities.
-It is again mentioned by the traveler Murtada ibn 'Alawan as a rest stop on the route called "al-Mada'in."
+In early Ottoman accounts of the Hajj road between Damascus and Mecca, Hegra (Mada’in Salih) is not mentioned, until 1672, when the Turkish traveller, Evliya Celebi noted that the caravan passed through a place called "Abyar Salih" where there were the remains of seven cities.
+It is again mentioned by the traveller Murtada ibn 'Alawan as a rest stop on the route called "al-Mada'in".
 Between 1744 and 1757, a fort was built at al-Hijr on the orders of the Ottoman governor of Damascus, As'ad Pasha al-Azm.
 A cistern supplied by a large well within the fort was also built, and the site served as a one-day stop for Hajj pilgrims where they could purchase goods such as dates, lemons and oranges.
 It was part of a series of fortifications built to protect the pilgrimage route to Mecca.